 And now: TADA!

 I'm happy to announce that the online version of the course is now open for enrollment.
-It will launch on July 1, 2018.
-(Doors to the course will close on July 7, 2018).

 A self-paced, online video course.